Kunle-Oni/Procurement_Analysis/README.md

 ---

-## Data quality — what was found and fixed
+## Data quality - what was found and fixed

 This project's development surfaced several real issues in the source data and in early versions of the pipeline itself.
 Documented here rather than silently patched, consistent with the project's overall approach:

-- **Currency conversion was inverted** in an early draft — multiplying instead of dividing by the exchange rate, producing an inventory valuation of $108.5 trillion.
-Caught by sanity-checking against real-world FX levels before trusting the corrected $58.9M figure.
-- **68% of MRP min/max thresholds are exactly 0** — a placeholder, not a real capacity rule.
+- **68% of MRP min/max thresholds are exactly 0** - a placeholder, not a real capacity rule.
 Treated as "unset" (`NULLIF(x, 0)`) rather than a literal zero-limit, which was inflating false "Overstock" flags by roughly 2.4x.
-- **`item_document` is not a unique transaction identifier over time** — the same document number was found recurring across 16 different dates with different items/quantities.
+- **`item_document` is not a unique transaction identifier over time** - the same document number was found recurring across 16 different dates with different items/quantities.
 A dedup key built on this single column alone silently rejected 196,410 genuinely new transactions as "already loaded."
 Fixed with a full-row composite key.
-- **Mojibake, non-breaking spaces, and `.0` float-suffix artifacts** in MOBO15/MOBO25 text exports — fixed in a dedicated cleaning pass, with unrepairable cases explicitly flagged for manual review rather than guessed at.
+- **Mojibake, non-breaking spaces, and `.0` float-suffix artifacts** in MOBO15/MOBO25 text exports - fixed in a dedicated cleaning pass, with unrepairable cases explicitly flagged for manual review rather than guessed at.
-- **`posting_date` required explicit conversion** from `DD/MM/YYYY` text to a real `DATE` type before insertion — missing this crashed every load attempt against a real MySQL schema (SQLite's leniency during earlier testing had masked the gap).
+- **`posting_date` required explicit conversion** from `DD/MM/YYYY` text to a real `DATE` type before insertion - missing this crashed every load attempt against a real MySQL schema (SQLite's leniency during earlier testing had masked the gap).
 ---

 ## Known limitations

-- **9 of 21 countries have no FX rate on file** — their stock is tracked by quantity but excluded from GBP-normalized value totals, which are therefore a floor, not a complete figure.
+- **9 of 21 countries have no FX rate on file** - their stock is tracked by quantity but excluded from GBP-normalized value totals, which are therefore a floor, not a complete figure.
 - **"Within range" stock position is not the same as "verified healthy."** Because unset MRP thresholds default to this label, it includes both genuinely well-stocked items and items with no threshold configured at all.
-- **Movement status (Fast/Medium/Slow/No Mover) is carried through from the source system**, not independently recalculated — whether to trust this classification as-is is an open question for whoever owns inventory strategy.
-- **Some non-zero MRP thresholds may still be unreliable** — extreme overstock ratios (some >10,000x) suggest possible unit-of-measure mismatches or stale configuration, not necessarily genuine overstock.
+- **Some non-zero MRP thresholds may still be unreliable** - extreme overstock ratios (some >10,000x) suggest possible unit-of-measure mismatches or stale configuration, not necessarily genuine overstock.
 Worth validating with source-system owners before acting on the most extreme flagged items.
 ---

 ## Adding new data

-New data arrives as a full export (not a delta).
+New data arrives as a full export.
 Workflow:

-1. Create a new dated folder — **never overwrite a previous drop**
+1. Create a new dated folder - **never overwrite a previous drop**
 2. Move the new file(s) in
 3. `python3 python/load_new_data.py <dated_folder>`
 4. Check the printed row-count parity and data-quality-flag output before trusting the load
-5. Refresh Power BI (manual, or on a schedule if configured) See script docstring for the full snapshot-vs-append distinction — getting this backwards for the transaction log (MOBO15) would silently destroy history.
+5. Refresh Power BI (manual, or on a schedule if configured)

 ---

 ## Dashboards

-**High-Level Overview** — portfolio orientation: total value by country, top items by value, FX coverage gaps stated explicitly.
+**High-Level Overview** - portfolio orientation: total value by country, top items by value, FX coverage gaps stated explicitly.

-**Opportunity Dashboard** — search any item, see every site it's stocked at, and get a live "move stock from here to there" recommendation whenever it's idle at one site with demand elsewhere.
+**Opportunity Dashboard** - search any item, see every site it's stocked at, and get a live "move stock from here to there" recommendation whenever it's idle at one site with demand elsewhere.

-**KPI Summary** — the numbers above, with a year selector for the metrics where year-over-year comparison is actually valid.
+**KPI Summary** - the numbers above, with a year selector for the metrics where year-over-year comparison is actually valid.

 ---